ajahne/js-examples/modules/revealing-module-pattern/README.md

 ## Outline
 - Definition
 - Examples
-- Referencences
+- References

 ## Definition
-The revealing module pattern is a way to organize our code to obtain reusability and obtain separation between public and private fuctionality.
+The revealing module pattern is a way to organize our code to obtain reusability and obtain separation between public and private functionality.
 At its core the pattern is a function that returns an object.

 Note: use [Modern Modules](https://ajahne.github.io/blog/javascript/2018/01/23/javascript-import-export-intro.html) where available.

 ### Why use it?
 - reduce global scope pollution
 - promote code reuse
-- encapsulate fucntionality
+- encapsulate functionality
 - privacy

 ## Examples: